yuvaldori/gigaspaces-wiki-jekyll/xap102/query-sql.markdown

 - [Regular Index](./indexing.html) and a [Compound Index](./indexing.html#Compound Indexing) - Index a single property or multiple properties to improve query execution time.
 {%endvbar%}

+# Unsupported SQL Features

+{%vbar title=SQLQuery **does not** support the following: %}

+{%comment%}
+- Aggregate functions: COUNT, MAX, MIN, SUM, AVG are only supported in sub queries (These are fully supported with the [JDBC API](./jdbc-driver.html)).
+{%endcomment%}

+- Multiple tables select - This is supported with the [JDBC API](./jdbc-driver.html).
+- `DISTINCT` - This is supported with the [JDBC API](./jdbc-driver.html).
+- The SQL statements: VIEW, TRIGGERS, EXISTS, NOT, CREATE USER, GRANT, REVOKE, SET PASSWORD, CONNECT USER, ON.
+- Constraints: NOT NULL, IDENTITY, UNIQUE, PRIMARY KEY, Foreign Key/REFERENCES, NO ACTION, CASCADE, SET NULL, SET DEFAULT, CHECK.
+- Set operations: Union, Minus, Union All.
+- Advanced Aggregate Functions: STDEV, STDEVP, VAR, VARP, FIRST, LAST.
+These may be implemented via [Custom Aggregation](./aggregators.html#custom-aggregation).
+- Using a non constant right-hand side comparison operator.
+This can be implemented via [Custom Aggregation](./aggregators.html#custom-aggregation).
+- Mathematical expressions.
+- `LEFT OUTER JOIN`
+- `RIGHT OUTER JOIN`
+- `INNER JOIN`
+{%endvbar%}

 # Indexing

 It is highly recommended to use indexes on relevant properties to increase performance when using equality , bigger / less than , BETWEEN, IN , LIKE , NOT LIKE, IS NULL statements.
 For more information see [Indexing](./indexing.html).
 The above supported query features can leverage indexes except for the `is NOT null` and `NOT IN` statement.